Sebastianhju/Runeterra-5e/2.0/Uncommons.md

 - 600 Gold
 - Wondrous Item, Ring

 **Focus**: Whenever you score a takedown, you gain a stack of _Manastore_.
-Whenever you have 5 stacks of manastore, you regain mana equal to your proficiency bonus.
+Whenever you have 5 stacks of manastore, you regain one spent first level spell slot.

 ---